Buying a new boiler

 Rent a boiler

-If you’re not eligible for any boiler grants or a free replacement, and you don’t like the sound of Flow, you could consider renting a boiler.
+If you’re not eligible for any boiler grants or a free replacement, then you could consider renting a boiler.
 These are also referred to as pay-monthly boilers.

 Hassle Free Boilers, for example, will install a Vaillant, Worcester or Ideal boiler for you with no upfront cost.
 But you’ll be tied into a lengthy 12-year contract with payments of £39.99 a month, which covers the boiler payment and an ongoing servicing contract.
 Hassle Free Boilers’ terms and conditions also guarantee an increase in payments of 3% each year.